Last updated on August 27, 2019 at 01:22 pm

 Students are heading back to the classroom.
-That means yellow buses will be on the roads and more children walking or riding their bikes to school.
+That means yellow buses will be on the roads and children will be walking or riding their bikes to school.

-If your child walks or bikes to school, here are some quick tips and ideas to stay safe:
+If your child walks or bikes to school, these quick tips can help keep them safe:

-Travel In Packs: Your child should always be with you or a responsible adult that you trust.
-The more, the merrier, so find others in your neighborhood to form a walking or biking club.
+Travel In Packs: Your child should always be with you or a trusted adult.
+Find others in your neighborhood to form a walking or biking club.
 In addition to keeping your child safe and more visible, this kind of social stimulation is great for getting ready to focus at school.

 Keep It Bright: Make sure your child can be seen.
-That means a brightly colored backpack, jacket or clothing.
-Let them help make the selection so they look forward to each morning.
+Opt for a brightly colored backpack, jacket, clothing and accessories.
+Reflective materials are another great choice as it begins to get dark earlier.
+Let your child help make the selection so they look forward to each morning.

 Caution When Crossing: We all know that crossing intersections requires extra attention.
-No child under the age 10 should cross the street without adult supervision.
-To teach the importance of obeying signals, looking left and right, and always using a crosswalk, try appointing a “Crosswalk Captain” each week.
+No child under the age of 10 should cross the street without adult supervision.
+To teach the importance of obeying signals, looking left and right and always using a crosswalk, appoint a “Crosswalk Captain” each week.

 Protect Your Head: If your child bikes to school, make sure they have a protective helmet to wear.
 If you ride with them, set a good example and wear one yourself.

 Do you have other tips for staying safe while walking to school?
-Share them in the comments.
+Share them in the comments below!